NetSAIL-UCI/Phoenix/README.md

 If the issue persists, please report to us with the error.

-Once the spawning is complete (`stdout` prints All pods are running), you should first check if all namespaces are showing:
+Once the spawning is complete (`stdout` prints `All pods are running`), you should first check if all the namespaces being displayed:

 ```
 kubectl get ns